 If your stereo or video system has a hum or buzz coming from the loudspeakers, there are several easy steps you can take to discover what the cause and cure will be.

 If you need a more extensive procedure, click here for the extended version.

-The first three steps are to narrow down where the hum is coming from.
+Once you’ve identified which type of hum it is, the next three steps are to narrow down where the hum is coming from.